Ratsasan

 The film was released on 5 October 2018 to critical acclaim.
+The film was a commercial success.
 It was remade in Telugu as Rakshasudu and in Hindi as Cuttputlli.

 Plot

-In the opening scene, two elderly men discover the corpse of Samyuktha, a 15-year-old schoolgirl who was brutally murdered.
-Arun Kumar, an aspiring filmmaker passionate about psychopaths, becomes a sub-inspector in the Tamil Nadu Police under family pressure and help from his brother-in-law, Doss, who is a Circle Inspector of police.
-Arun moves in with his sister Kokila, Doss, and their daughter Ammu.
-After an incident at school involving Ammu, Arun meets her teacher, Viji, and gradually befriends both her and her hearing and speech-impaired niece, Kayal.
+Two elderly man discover the corpse of Samyuktha, a fifteen-year-old schoolgirl who has been brutally murdered.
+Arun Kumar, an aspiring filmmaker with a deep fascination for the psychology of psychopaths, abandons his cinematic ambitions due to intense family pressure.
+Facilitated by his brother-in-law Doss, a Circle Inspector, Arun joins the Tamil Nadu Police as a Sub-inspector.
+He moves into the family residence shared by his sister Kokila, Doss, and their young daughter Ammu.
+Following a minor behavioral incident at Ammu's school, Arun crosses paths with her teacher, Viji, and subsequently forms a close bond with both Viji and her hearing-and-speech-impaired niece, Kayal.

-Meanwhile, Arun investigates the abduction of a schoolgirl, Amudha, and notices similarities to Samyuktha’s case, especially a mutilated doll at Amudha’s house.
-His superior, ACP Lakshmi, dismisses his theory.
-Soon after, Amudha’s corpse is found.
-Pathologist Dr. Nandan confirms that the same modus operandi was used.
-A few days later, another hearing-impaired girl, Meera, is also abducted and murdered.
+Shortly into his tenure, Arun is assigned to investigate the abduction of a schoolgirl named Amudha.
+He immediately observes striking similarities to Samyuktha’s murder, specifically noting a distinctively mutilated doll left behind at Amudha’s residence.
+His superior, the dismissive ACP Lakshmi, strictly rejects his serial killer theory.
+However, Arun's suspicions are validated when Amudha’s corpse is recovered, and forensic pathologist Dr. Nandan confirms an identical modus operandi.
+Within days, another hearing-impaired student, Meera, is kidnapped and murdered in the same fashion.

-The investigation leads to Inbaraj, a teacher at Ammu’s new school.
-Inbaraj, a pedophile, is caught after a victim tips off Arun.
-Although he confesses to sexual abuse, he denies involvement in the murders.
-During an attempted escape, Inbaraj holds a policeman at gunpoint but is shot dead by Arun.
-That same day, Ammu is abducted from her birthday party, and her mutilated body is found in the car trunk.
-A devastated Arun and Doss hide the truth from Kokila and return home.
+The mounting pressure leads the police to target Inbaraj, a teacher at Ammu's new school.
+Exposed as a pedophile by a tip from one of his victims, Inbaraj admits to serial child abuse but vehemently denies committing the murders.
+During a chaotic escape attempt at the precinct, Inbaraj holds an officer at gunpoint, forcing Arun to shoot him dead.
+The relief is short-lived; that very evening, Ammu is abducted from her own birthday party, and her mutilated body is discovered hidden inside a car trunk.
+Devastated by the loss, Arun and Doss choose to temporarily hide the horrific reality from the grieving Kokila.